faranalytics/nodes/README.md

 For example, the following `StringToNumber` implementation will convert a numeric string to a number.

-> NB: `writableObjectMode` and `readableObjectMode` are both set to true in this example; hence, the Node.js stream implementation will handle the input and output as objects.
+> **NB** In this example, `writableObjectMode` and `readableObjectMode` are both set to `true`; hence, the Node.js stream implementation will handle the input and output as objects.
 It's important that `writableObjectMode` and `readableObjectMode` accurately reflect the input and output types of your `Node`.

 ```ts
 import * as stream from 'node:stream';